What is Customer-Centric Selling? Exploring The Sales Approach

 Strategy: To create the best solution for customers

-People: Look for new customer needs to fulfil
+People: Look for new customer needs to fulfill

 Processes: Solution development